The work/life/study balance can be challenging, especially during exams and at busy times of the year. Follow our top tips to avoid burning out.

 Rein in your imagination

-One of the reasons human beings are prone to anxiety is this resource we have in the higher brain centre: imagination.
-It means we can predict things and test theory out before we commit to action, so it’s a very valuable resource – but it gets out of control.
-You start imagining scenarios like, ‘I’m going to fail this exam, and I’m not going to have a job and then I’m going to lose my house…’ and all that happens at breakneck speed.
-So it’s really important that people rein in their imagination and focus on what they can control in the moment.
-Acknowledge that you have worries, but park them for that day and focus on what you can influence, what you can control and what resources you do have available.
+Imagination is at the core of anxiety.
+You start imagining scenarios like, ‘I’m going to fail this exam, and I’m not going to have a job and then I’m going to lose my house’ and it all happens at breakneck speed.
+It’s really important that people rein in their imagination and focus on what they can control in the moment.
+Try to park your worries each day and focus instead on what you can influence.

 Set boundaries